BioHPC/iCAT/index.md

 # Immune Cells Analysis software Tool <img src="man/figures/logo.png" align="right" width="135"/>

-High throughput sequencing of immune cell receptor sequences presents a unique opportunity to inform our understanding of immunological response to infection and how we can detect it.
-However, the nature of this process requires analysis of massive datasets that requires streamlining.
-Here we present ICAT, an R-based method for tackling this data and applying statistical analyses to find significant patterns and divergences.
+High throughput sequencing of immune cell receptor sequences presents a unique opportunity to inform our understanding of immunological response to infection and how we can detect it. iCAT is a user-friendly, graphical-interface software that takes exposed and non-exposed samples of T-cell receptor (TCR) clonotypes as input and identifies pathogen-specific TCR sequences.
+Using these sequences, iCAT can also classify independent samples of TCR clonotypes. iCAT was able to identify vaccine-accosiated TCR seqeunces with up to 95% accuracy in mice.

 <br/>